 In the project’s original design, the water pump was supposed to be installed on the other side of the new building.
 The geo-engineers and other experts analyzed the impact of the proposed dewatering volume, and concluded it would not affect neighboring properties.

 After construction began, the project owners decided they needed to reconfigure some storage space on the garage level.
 Some flunky at the architects’ office drafted blueprints reflecting the new arrangement.
 To accommodate the change order, the architect re-drew the dewatering pump on the other side of the building, just a few feet from my clients’ property.
 No one noticed until too late.

 Ironically, the architect firm was the only defendant who had already managed to wriggle out of the case before I arrived.
 After a frustrating trial, the jury let most of the remaining players off the hook, but tagged the building owner for harming the neighboring property.
-Plaintiffs had already gone of business.
+Plaintiffs had already gone out of business.
 The building owner’s insurance ended up paying the six-figure verdict, which was a small fraction of the amount everyone spent on attorney’s fees.
 As often happens in litigation, no one won.